Climate-Dynamics-and-Data-Science-Group/keeling_model_catalog.io/documentation/create_catalog_with_Intake_ESM_on_Keeling.md

 # Create a Catalog of Model Files on Keeling with Intake-ESM

-This tutorial will demonstrate how to create a catalog in the form of a pandas table with Jupyter notebook.
+This tutorial will demonstrate how to create a most up-to-date catalog in the form of a pandas table with Jupyter notebook.
+To see how to downlaod CMIP model output from ESGF nodes, please see [Downloading CMIP5 and CMIP6 Models .nc Files from ESGF](https://drive.google.com/file/d/1nslXk00DzEBE2rA3cxdy0kU-0XZXFal_/view?usp=share_link).

+You will be downloading the files to the following directory (referred as `path`):

+    /data/keeling/a/cristi/a/data_tmp/cmip6

+, where organized model output are located at (referred as `rootpath`):

+    /data/keeling/a/cristi/a/data/cmip6

+You do not need to do the organizing manually, as the notebook will sort files in the `data_tmp` folder automatically.
+In other words, the `data_tmp` folder should only contain `.nc` files.

 Links to the sample Jupyter Notebook: